RomanMinkin/romanminkin.github.io/_posts/2016-10-02-nested-queries-in-mongodb-shell-almost-joins.md

 { "_id" : "pst-5", "user_id" : "usr-3", "body" : "body 5", "tags" : [ "apples" ] }
 {% endhighlight %}

-...and let's say we need to find all the users who has at least one post tagged with **oranges**.
+...and let's say we need to find all the users who have at least one post tagged with **oranges**.

 There are quite a few options to do it in half manual way or with MongoDB v3.2 and new [$lookup](https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/) operator from aggregation framework,